SortaCore/MMF2Exts/README.md

 To confirm manually if any Windows API function is compatible, you can normally find out on MSDN under "Requirements > minimum client OS" at the bottom of the page;
 for example [GetProcessIdOfThread()] is Vista+.

+You'll have to install v14.27 of the C++ compiler tools - this is easy to search for in Visual Studio 2019 Components tab in Visual Studio Installer.
+It will appear as "MSVC v142 - VS 2019 C++ x64/x86 build tools (v14.27)".
+This is the latest toolset that Microsoft recommend for XP targeting.

 #### Later OS versions
 If you want to use later OS functions at cost of compatibility, you can change the targeting by using the FusionSDKConfig INI WindowsXPCompatibility option to false ([how to][XP compatibility false]), and reloading your VS solution.